-“In April of 2015 Taurus was approached by Notkin, a military engineering specialist to team with them to help the Puget Sound Naval Station (PSNS) get better control over their mission critical, Air compressor system in Bremerton Wa. *Notkin has becoming familiar with Taurus due to previous work on three projects which together involved upgrading the process water collection system controls for six drydocks.
-In October of 2015 we signed an agreement and began work on the Compressor project.
+Notkin had become familiar with Taurus via previous work on three projects which together involved upgrading the process water collection system controls for six drydocks.
+Taurus then signed an agreement and began work on the compressor project.

 The project summary:

-On October 21st Taurus was notified by Notkin that this project has won a gold award and a magnificent trophy in the society of American military engineers (SAME) Taurus is listed as the controls consultant on the award board.”
+On October 21st Taurus was notified by Notkin that this project had won a gold award and a magnificent trophy in the Society of American Military Engineers (SAME).
+Taurus is listed as the controls consultant on the award board.

 The project resulted in reduced compressor run times with an estimated annual energy savings cost of $359,525.
 The new interface now allows for real-time monitoring of compressed air plant capacity output, operating status of individual compressors, and total available capacity.